-DATE FOR YOUR DIARY To be held in Tulloch’s barn on July 6th at 7pm.
+DATE FOR YOUR DIARY To be held in Tulloch’s barn on July 5th or 6th at 7pm.

 Please watch out for more details which will be appearing in the next few weeks.
 Tables will be available for anything up to 10 people so start to get family and friends lined up for, what promises to be, for a fun local event.